Easy Halloween Ghost Cupcakes

-- 16 oz Chocolate Frosting
+- 16 ounces Chocolate Frosting

-- 2 c Green Candy Melts, melted
+- 2 cups Green Candy Melts, melted

-- 24 Marshmallow Ghosts
+- 20 Marshmallow Ghosts

-Make the ghost goo filling by mixing the melted butter and marshmallow fluff together.
+- Make the ghost goo filling by mixing the melted butter and marshmallow fluff together.
 Add green food coloring until you reach the desired color.

-Frost each filled cupcake and then turn them upside down and dip them in the crushed cookies.
+- Frost each filled cupcake and then turn them upside down and dip them in the crushed cookies.

-Melt the green candy melts and dip the ghosts in the melts about halfway.
+- Melt the green candy melts and dip the ghosts in the melts about halfway.
 Press the ghost on top of the cupcake.